August 04, 2021 10 min read

-When you’re just starting out in training, there’s no need for fancy exercises that target very specific parts of your body.
-Once you’ve reached jacked status, then it’s time to worry about optimizing results.
+When you’re just starting out in training, there’s no need for fancy exercises that target every specific part of your body.

-Other than being a good place to get into working out, full-body exercises are also very efficient.
-Rather than focusing on one part of your body, compound exercises that hit several will give you a bigger bang for your buck.
+In addition to being a great foundation for all of your training, full-body exercises are efficient.
+Rather than focusing on one part of your body, compound exercises that hit several muscle groups at once give you a bigger bang for your buck.

-A full-body workout routine will also have the benefit of training different parts of your body to work together.
-While this might not be as important when lifting weights, it’s super useful for athletic and functional performance.
+A full-body workout routine will also have the benefit of training different parts of your body to work together, which useful for athletic and functional performance.

 Remember to warm up and cool down for optimal workouts.
 If doing an exercise for the first time, it’s best to use lighter weights until you get the form down perfect.

-No full-body exercise list would be complete without including the burpee.
-Being a simple, bodyweight exercise, the burpee is one of the most popular movements out there—and it challenges your body in a way that backs up its popular reputation.
+No full-body exercise list would be complete without including burpees.
+Being a simple, bodyweight exercise, the burpee challenges your body in a way that backs up its popular reputation.

 The burpee is basically just a combination of a squat jump and a push-up, but it’s easy to modify it if you’re looking to make it easier or more difficult.
-But since it’s a bodyweight movement, it also means that you’re going to need to put in the effort if you want to reap maximum benefits.
+But since it’s a bodyweight movement, it also means that you’ll need to attack them with intensity of effort if you want to reap maximum benefits.

 For example, burpees are a terrific exercise to include in a high-intensity interval training (HIIT) routine, since they get you sweating and heart racing.
 On top of providing a cardio workout, you’re also going to be activating pretty much every muscle in the body.

-When it comes to activating as many major muscle groups as possible while also challenging them, the deadlift is one of the best lifts out there.
-It’s especially useful for building explosive power while also working out a sweat.
-Muscles worked include the glutes, lower back, hamstrings, entire posterior chain, and core.
-Your forearms and stabilizing muscles are also forced to put in their fair share of work.
+When it comes to activating as many major muscle groups as possible, the deadlift is one of the best lifts you can do.
+It's effective for improving explosive power as well as brute strength.
+This incredible exercise trains your entire posterior chain including the glutes, lower back, hamstrings, upper back, and also your core.
+Your forearms and stabilizing muscles are also forced to perform their fair share of work.

-The Romanian deadlift (or, RDL) is unique in that your hips aren’t mean to go as far down as in a conventional deadlift.
+The Romanian deadlift (or, RDL) is a unique deadlift varation in that your hips aren’t mean to go as far down as in a conventional deadlift.
 This is particularly useful for those looking to emphasize their hamstrings over their quads.
-Dumbbells are good if you’re just starting out or if you’re trying to correct a muscle imbalance, but a barbell will allow you to move more weight and reap greater gains.
+Dumbbells are good if you’re just starting out or if you’re trying to correct a muscle imbalance, but a barbell will allow you to move more weight and reap greater hypertrophy and strength gains.

 The primary muscles worked in the overhead lunge are the quads and the glutes, but you’ll be feeling the tension everywhere.
 This includes your feet, knees, core hips, and shoulders, as you drive the weight upward while also challenging the lower body with lunges.

-The overhead lunge is also useful as a stability exercise since you’ll be engaging your quads and hamstrings to keep your upper body in control of the weight above you.
 Other stabilizers include the traps and the abdominal muscles.
-All in all, the lunge with an overhead press is guaranteed to pack a punch regardless of what muscle group you look at.
+All in all, the lunge with an overhead press is guaranteed to pack a punch.

 Along with the deadlift, the squat is a juggernaut of a movement when you’re trying to develop your lower body muscles.
 But much like the deadlift, the squat works a lot more than just your legs.
 Along with your quads, calves, glutes, and hamstrings, also expect a good core and back workout.